elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectstypemanagementdefinition.isexportable.md

 ## Remarks

-this is only used when `importableAndExportable` is true
+`importableAndExportable` must be `true` to specify this property.

 ## Example

-Registering a type with per-object exportability
+Registering a type with a per-object exportability predicate

 ```ts
 // src/plugins/my_plugin/server/plugin.ts